-By bus: After getting off from the Joetsu Shinkansen to Echigo-Yuzawa Station, take a bus toward Mt.
+By bus/taxi: After getting off from the Joetsu Shinkansen to Echigo-Yuzawa Station, take a bus toward Mt.
 Naeba Prince Hotel and get off at Mitsumata, or take a taxi direct to the trailhead.

 By car: It takes about two hours to drive from Tokyo to Echigo Yuzawa on the Kanetsu Expressway.
 The closest interchange is Yuzawa IC.

 The eastern outskirts of Mt.
 Naeba are home to several stellar ski resorts.
-These include Naeba, Kagura-mitsumata and Mikuni.
-Naeba Ski Resort in particular offers an opportunity for 50 skiers and snowboarders to slide on unused snow for half an hour every Sunday morning.
+These include Naeba and Kagura-mitsumata.
+Naeba Ski Resort is one of the largest and has a variety of runs at varying levels.

 To hype things up even more, Naeba Ski Resort holds Japan's most famous annual rock music festival—The Fuji Rock Festival —in late July/early August.
-When you're there, don't forget to take the Dragondola—the longest gondola in the world to the top of Mt.
-Naeba for a panoramic view of the festival site.
+When you're there, don't forget to take the Dragondola—the longest gondola in the world to Tashiro Kogen (1,346 meters) for a panoramic view of the festival site.

-Near the ski resorts are several authentic Japanese-style hot springs such as Kaikake—whose history dates back some 700 years—and Akayu, where oil lamps, instead of electricity, are used.
+Near the ski resorts are several authentic Japanese-style hot springs such as Kaikake—whose history dates back some 700 years—and Akayu, lit largely by oil lamps.